squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

   interning makes `===` correct.
 Symbols get the same treatment.
 - Map, vector and set literals compile to persistent constructors.
 - `(= :a "a")` is false.
 No name-equivalent equality anywhere.
-- Interning uses registry brands (the Symbol.for idea in doc/dev/ideas.md) so two evaluated runtime copies still intern to the same instances.
+- Keywords intern in a global table reachable through the Symbol.for registry, and protocol brands use registry symbols too (the idea in doc/dev/ideas.md).
+Two evaluated runtime copies hand out the same instances, so `===` and `case` work across copies.
+Weak references keep the table from pinning keywords, as in the POC's weak interning.

 ## Core function reuse